-This blog will hopefully be helpful for both the sufferer and the non-suffering person to understand why don’t others understand anxiety?.
+This blog will hopefully be helpful for both the sufferer and the non-suffering person.
 Many years ago I stayed in an Airbnb.
 It was my first time staying in someone else’s house and I was keen to get on with the host.
 The lady I met asked why I was in the area and I mentioned that I was currently studying and undertaking a training course for BWRT.
 As soon as she found out I was a therapist I was whisked into the dining room and sat round the table talking ‘anxiety’.
 It turned out her teenage daughter suffered terribly and the mum was at a complete loss why.

 She mentioned her daughter had everything she wanted; she lived in a nice house, big bedroom, all the luxuries she could want but was anxious.
 The mum was at her wits end as she wanted to help her daughter but simply had no idea why she was like she was, when from the outside, everything seemed perfect to her daughter.

 The mum was extremely outgoing and confident but I asked her what made her anxious.
 She replied ‘nothing’.
 So I asked her again, she again said ‘I can’t really think of anything’.
 I then insisted she told me something that made her anxious as we all have something and she mentioned ‘being in America and visiting the tops of high buildings – heights!’

 I asked her how her daughter was when they were at the top of those building.
 She mentioned she was fine with heights.
 For the mum though, she had an anxiety that she believed was logical, so she had a reasoning for her feelings whilst at the top of the buildings.
 I’m up high, this is dangerous it is fine to feel like I do.